olanrewaju-M-Yusuf/cyberdefender/Getting-started.md

 ```
 > Use this when developing new functionality.
 It will launch a web server on port 8080 hosting an uncompressed, development version of CyberChef, accessible by browsing to [`localhost:8080`](http://localhost:8080).
 Whenever a source file is modified, the development version will be rebuilt automatically.

-> Note: This task will initially result in an error relating to the `MetaConfig.js` file but will quickly rebuild and should complete successfully.
-This is due to the `MetaConfig.js` file being built at the same time as the rest of the app and therefore not being available for compilation immediately.

 ```
 grunt prod